 - Caramel Sauce

 - Coat three 8 x 2 inch cake pans with non-stick spray, line bottoms with parchment paper and spray paper with non-stick spray.
 Set aside.

 - In a medium bowl, whisk together flour, baking powder, salt and cinnamon.
 Set aside.

-- In the large bowl of a standing mixer fitted with the wire whisk attachment, beat butter with sugars on medium-high speed until well blended, fluffy and creamy, about 3 minutes.
+- In the large bowl of a stand mixer fitted with the wire whisk attachment, beat butter with sugars on medium-high speed until well blended, fluffy and creamy, about 3 minutes.

 - On low speed, add the eggs one at a time and blend well after each addition, stopping from time to time to scrape the sides of the bowl with a spatula.

-- On low speed, beat in the flour mixture in 3 additions, alternating with apple butter in 3 additions, mix until just blended.
+- On low speed, beat in the flour mixture in 3 additions, alternating with apple butter in 3 additions, into the butter mix , whisk until just blended.
 Stop to scrape the sides and bottom of the bowl with a spatula.

 - With a spatula, manually stir in walnuts and raisins until well incorporated into the batter.

 - Divide batter between prepared pans, gently leveling the top.

 - Bake for 30 minutes or until a wooden pick inserted into the centers of the cakes comes out clean.